Very early images

 14th Century – Gloucester Cathedral

 A medallion in the great East Window in Gloucester Cathedral.
-Around 1360, often associated with golf, but the ball could be moving.
+Around 1360, often associated with golf, but the ball could be moving (it does seem to be above ground level) so could be a cricket style game.

 14th Century – The Romance of Alexander

-This illuminated manuscript from about 1340 (The Romance of Alexander) shows what appears to be some kind of ball-game.
+This illuminated manuscript, held by the Bodleian Library, from about 1340 (The Romance of Alexander) shows what appears to be some kind of ball-game.
 Benny Green in his book, A History of Cricket, is impressed with the line of monastic slip fielders.

 14th Century – Ghistelles Hours